migtools/volume-snapshot-mover/docs/design/datamover.md

 ```
 ### Data Mover Restore
-When a velero restore is triggered, the custom Velero CSI plugin looks for `DataMoverBackup` in the backup resources.
-If it encounters a `DataMoverBackup` resource, then the extended plugin (velero RestoreItemAction plugin) will create a `DataMoverRestore` CR in the app namespace.
-It will populate the CR with the details obtained from the `DataMoverBackup` resource.
+When a velero restore is triggered, the custom Velero CSI plugin looks for `VolumeSnapshotBackup` in the backup resources.
+If it encounters a `VolumeSnapshotBackup` resource, then the extended plugin (velero RestoreItemAction plugin) will create a `VolumeSnapshotRestore` CR in the app namespace.
+It will populate the CR with the details obtained from the `VolumeSnapshotBackup` resource.

 ```
 apiVersion: volumesnapshotmover.datamover.io/v1alpha1
-kind: DataMoverRestore
+kind: VolumeSnapshotRestore
 metadata:
   name: <name>
 spec: